Annual Services Survey

 Coherence is a fundamental matter both in the planning of the survey's methodology and throughout its preparation.
 The coherence between the variables is compared in all phases of the statistical process.

 - 16.1Cost and burden

-INE, aware of the statistical burden borne by las Legal Units, attempts to apply certain measures in its surveys to reduce this burden as far as possible and, in any case, to facilitate the completion of the information required from the respondents.
+INE, aware of the statistical burden borne by the companies, attempts to apply certain measures in its surveys to reduce this burden as far as possible and, in any case, to facilitate the completion of the information required from the respondents.